Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Only trees 16 inches in diameter (measuring trunk 4 1/2 feet from the ground) require a permit from the Town of Mount Pleasant.
 Trees that are exempt from a permit are those under 16 inches in diameter.
 All pine, sweet gum, callary pear, river birch, mimosa, chinaberry, Chinese tallow, camphor tree, and white poplar trees are not protected species unless they are in a buffer, critical area or right-of-way.

-Mosquito Control services are provided by Charleston County.
-Please contact Mosquito Abatement at (843) 202-7880 or for more information visit the
+Mosquito control services are provided by Charleston County.
+For more information, please contact Mosquito Abatement at (843) 202-7880 or visit the Charleston County Mosquito Control website.

 To be added to the Town’s bid list, please register via the Town’s new procurement portal for vendor registration and procurement opportunities.
 Click below for the link to the

 This Program provides a preference to a company if their primary office is located within the Town’s limits and they agree to the terms of the Program.
 This preference allows the local vendor to receive a percent discount off their bid during the evaluation process to determine the low bidder.
 Click here for the Local Vendor Partnership Program Application

 To use our online registration program, you must have previously